 Please reread that paragraph.
 It says that the PRC does not want the International Federation of Red Cross & Red Crescent Societies (IRCRC) to send emergency relief aid to Peru to save people from dying from the cold.
 "DREF" stands for "Disaster Relief Emergency Funds."

-There's only one catch and it isn't a catch really: The only way the IRCRC can give emergency aid to a country is if that country requests it, Cialis For Sale.
-No matter how huge or catastrophic an emergency, purchase Cialis online no prescription, the IRCRC cannot step in unless the country's own Red Cross or Red Crescent society asks the IRCRC to do so.
-Even if people are dying, like they are in Puno and Juliaca.
-Buy Cialis without a prescription, This is what has happened this year with the cold deaths in the Andes.
-The Peruvian Red Cross has issued a bulletin saying, Don't send medical workers, don't set up field hospitals, buy Cialis online cod.
-People die every year from the cold in the puna, so it's not emergency.
-Cialis For Sale, Let us, the PRC, handle it our own way.
-Cialis from canadian pharmacy, We have our own little disaster-preparedness program, which kicks in months after the cold spell starts, and we think that's good enough for the people who live way up there.
+This is what has happened this year with the cold deaths in the Andes.
+The Peruvian Red Cross has issued a bulletin saying, Don’t send medical workers, don’t set up field hospitals.
+People die every year from the cold in the puna, so it’s not emergency.
+Let us, the PRC, handle it our own way.
+We have our own little disaster-preparedness program, which kicks in months after the cold spell starts, and we think that’s good enough for the people who live way up there.

 However, a quick check with the official web site of the American Red Cross reveals that (U.S.) American Red Cross workers were instrumental in getting the aid to the affected regions.
-The news item does not specify whose funding, that of the PRC or ARC or both, underwrote the relief effort, rx free Cialis, which was less than that given by Civil Defense and Caritas.
+The news item does not specify whose funding, that of the PRC or ARC or both, underwrote the relief effort, which was less than that given by Civil Defense and Caritas.

 A spokesperson for the PRC blamed the Peruvian government for the deaths, which the PRC refuses to classify as an "emergency" because they happen each year and are therefore preventable: